piotrmurach/communist/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Copyright

-Copyright (c) 2012 Piotr Murach.
+Copyright (c) 2012-2016 Piotr Murach.
 See LICENSE for further details.